LukeShortCloud/rootpages/markdown/file_systems.md

 ### Network - Ceph - Repair

 Ceph automatically runs through a data integrity check called "scrubbing."
 This checks the health of each placement group (object).
-Sometimes these can fail due to incosistencies, commonly a mismatch in time on the OSD servers.
+Sometimes these can fail due to inconsistencies, commonly a mismatch in time on the OSD servers.

 In this example, the placement group "1.28" failed to be scrubbed.
 This object exists on the 8, 11, and 20 OSD drives.